 3. Hot and Clear Soups: You can indulge your senses in hot soups to stop wheezing.
 Add ginger, garlic, a pod or two of cloves, and black pepper to make it more effective.

 Stay away from taking creamy soups or cream based soups.
-Cream is a dairy product and it can produce more mucus as well as trigger allergy.
+A cream is a dairy product and it can produce more mucus as well as trigger allergy.

 4. Porridge: Instead of taking solid foods, replace one or two portions of solid food with hot porridge.
 Porridge is a comfort food and it can help you stop wheezing.